TosbackCgusBridge-Bot/CGUs-versions/Stubhub/Privacy Policy.md

 Privacy Policy Updates

 If we decide to change our privacy policy, we will post those changes on this site and notify you of material changes with an alert on the site or a communication to you.
 Changes take effect 30 days after they are posted to the Site.
-This policy was last updated effective June 5, 2012.
+This policy was last updated effective March 13, 2013.

 Questions